Why do my gums bleed when I brush or floss my teeth?

 Other Reasons Gum Bleed

 Bleeding gums commonly flare up due to hormone changes.
 Pregnant patients should visit the dentist during their pregnancy to monitor the health of their gums.
 Pregnancy gingivitis is common.
 You can avoid it by being proactive with your oral hygiene.
 Pregnant women should continue to brush and floss, but be extra cautious around sensitive gum tissue to prevent bleeding.

 It is important to maintain routine visits to our Burlington, NC dentist office during pregnancy to monitor gum health.
-We suggest using a soft bristle tooth brush and keep a routine of flossing to avoid bleeding gums.
+We suggest using a soft bristle toothbrush and keeping a routine of flossing to avoid bleeding gums.

-There are several other causes for bleeding gums.
+There are several other causes of bleeding gums.
 This includes aggressive flossing and brushing, dentures that do not fit correctly, and certain medications.

 Treating Gum Disease

 If you notice that your gums are bleeding, swollen, or tender to the touch, reach out to your dentist.
 Fuller Dental offers custom dental care for your dental health concerns including treatment plans for gum disease.
 We may recommend an extra dental cleaning, anti-bacterial rinses, or scaling and root planing to help treat your periodontal disease.